Auto assist questionnaire

 Auto Assist Questionnaire - Zero Shot¶

-usecase = "Generate personalized, relevant responses, recommendations, and summaries of claims for customers to support agents to enhance their interactions with customers."
+usecase = "Generate personalized, relevant responses, recommendations, and summaries of claims for customers to support agents to enhance their interactions with customers.
+Include whether the information is in the prompt, a plausible answer or not able to answer based on the prompt."

 results = risk_atlas_nexus.generate_zero_shot_risk_questionnaire_output(